djinn-ci/djinn/docs/admin/worker.md

 queue mechanism.
 This will write additional information about the builds being processed to `stdout`.

+* `webserver` - This is the address of the web server that serves Djinn CI.
+This will be used for any links in emails.

 * `parallelism` - This specifies the parallelism to use when running multiple builds at one.
 Set this to `0` to use the number of CPU cores available.